cantr1/OldProjects/README.md

-# DataSciencePortfolio
+# Skills in Data Science Portfolio
 Welcome to my Data Science Portfolio!
 This repository serves as a comprehensive showcase of my data-driven projects, methodologies, and coding expertise.
 Here, you'll find an overview of various projects I've made throughout my data science journey, from exploratory data analyses to data visualizations and advanced predictive analytics.

 Features:

-    Portfolio Overview: A quick snapshot of all projects, making it easy for visitors to get a sense of the breadth and depth of my work.
+   - Portfolio Overview: A quick snapshot of all projects, making it easy for visitors to get a sense of the breadth and depth of my work.

-    Project Breakdown: Each project is accompanied by a brief description, key technologies/tools used, and a link to dive deeper if it has its dedicated repository.
+   - Project Breakdown: Each project is accompanied by a brief description, key technologies/tools used, and a link to dive deeper if it has its dedicated repository.

-    Visual Demonstrations: Wherever possible, I've included visualizations, GIFs, or screenshots
-    to give a quick glimpse of the project outcomes.
+   - Visual Demonstrations: Wherever possible, I've included visualizations, GIFs, or screenshots to give a quick glimpse of the project outcomes.

-    Technical Proficiencies: A section dedicated to showcasing my expertise in various tools, languages, and methodologies
-    common in the data science industry.
+   - Technical Proficiencies: A section dedicated to showcasing my expertise in various tools, languages, and methodologies common in the data science industry.

-    Contact & Collaboration: Details on how to get in touch with me for collaboration, questions,
-    or potential opportunities.
+   - Contact & Collaboration: Details on how to get in touch with me for collaboration, questions, or potential opportunities.